 They are best suited to larger homes or commercial spaces looking to control the temperature throughout the entire building.
-Some ducted air conditioning systems even allow for separate zones, meaning you have temperature control of individual rooms.
+Some ducted systems even allow for separate zones, meaning you have temperature control of individual rooms.

 Contact HunterCON today!

-We are fully-licensed air conditioning installers (and electrical specialists) with a wealth of industry experience.
+We are fully-licensed air con installers (and electrical specialists) with a wealth of industry experience.
 We’re located in Sydney, and we service the greater metropolitan area, including the Eastern Suburbs, Lower North Shore and South West.

 From AC installations, to repairs and maintenance, we always make sure our customers receive the best possible experience.
 We pride ourselves on providing fast and efficient service of the highest quality.